n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awsdynamodb.md

 # AWS DynamoDB

-The AWS DynamoDB node allows you to automate work in AWS DynamoDB, and integrate AWS DynamoDB with other applications. n8n has built-in support for a wide range of AWS DynamoDB features, including creating, reading, updating, deleting items, and records on a database.
+Use the AWS DynamoDB node to automate work in AWS DynamoDB, and integrate AWS DynamoDB with other applications. n8n has built-in support for a wide range of AWS DynamoDB features, including creating, reading, updating, deleting items, and records on a database.

 On this page, you'll find a list of operations the AWS DynamoDB node supports and links to more resources.